Everyone should have access to sufficient, healthy food.

-The Food Bank provides a three- to four-day emergency supply of food to individuals and families living in the Southwest and Verdun boroughs who are trying to make ends meet.
+The Food Bank provides a three- to four-day supply of food, twice per month, to residents of the Southwest and Verdun boroughs who are trying to make ends meet.

 - 2,200 people rely on our food bank each month, 30% of whom are under the age of 18.

 - 822 deliveries were made to people with reduced mobility.

 - 960 new members have registered with our food bank over the past year.

 - Create an inclusive space where everyone is welcome.

 - Increase understanding of the power of good food and a healthy lifestyle.

 - Increase access to fresh food and vegetables by creating more connections with farmers.